Absorption of scalars by extremal black holes in string theory: Conclusions and future work

-In this article we have obtained a general formula for the low frequency absorption cross section of minimally coupled scalar fields by extremal spherically symmetric (or, at least, with $AdS_2 \otimes S^{d-2}$ near horizon geometry) $d$-dimensional black holes, including higher derivative corrections to arbitrary order, as long as those corrections preserve the near horizon $AdS_2 \otimes S^{d-2}$ geometry.
+In this article we have obtained a general formula for the low frequency absorption cross section of minimally coupled test scalar fields by extremal spherically symmetric $d$-dimensional black holes, including higher derivative corrections to arbitrary order, as long as those corrections preserve the near horizon $AdS_2 \otimes S^{d-2}$ geometry.
 This is the case of $\a$ corrections in string theory.
-This formula is exactly the same as the classical one: the low frequency absorption cross section is equal to the horizon area.
+This formula is exactly the same as the classical one: the low frequency absorption cross section $\sigma$ is equal to the horizon area $A_H$.

 Classically the relations $A_H = \sigma = 4~G~S$ are valid.
-We would like to know if they would be valid in the presence of $\a$ corrections.
-In article \cite{Moura:2011rr} we addressed this same question for nonextremal black holes, having reached the conclusion that the corrections to $\sigma$ and $S$ were different.

-For extremal spherically symmetric black holes, as we have seen, $\sigma = A_H$.
-The question then amounts to figuring out if and when, for these black holes, the $\a$ corrections to the entropy (given by Wald's formula or equivalently by Sen's formalism) leave it equal to $A_H/4G.$
+The question then amounts to figuring out if and when, for these black holes, the $\a$ corrections to the black hole entropy $S$ (given by Wald's formula or equivalently by Sen's formalism) leave it equal to $A_H/4G.$ We have considered different kinds of extremal black hole solutions, supersymmetric and nonsupersymmetric, with electric and with magnetic charges, with higher order corrections of different nature.
+We have obtained enough counterexamples to state that the agreement $\sigma= 4 G S$ is in general not verified for scattering of minimally coupled scalars by black holes with higher order corrections.

-For the three cases we considered, the answer was different.
-For the extremal Reissner--Nordstr\"om solution in $d=4$ we considered in section 4, the corrections to the two quantities were different.
-For the electrically charged black holes in $d=5$ supergravity we considered in section 6, the relation $\sigma_{ext} = 4 G S$ was verified, to first order in $\a$.
-The main difference between these two cases is that the solution for which the agreement exists is supersymmetric, while the solution for which there is no agreement is not supersymmetric.
-Here we should mention that in article \cite{Kuperstein:2010ka} the authors analyze 1/4 BPS $N=4$ black holes in string theory with leading $\a$ corrections both in $d=4$ and $d=5$.
-In both cases the authors computed both the low frequency absorption cross section (through the pole method) and the black hole entropy, obtaining the agreement $\sigma= 4 G S$ to first order in $\a.$

-All the cases we know in which the agreement $\sigma= 4 G S$ is verified correspond to supersymmetric black holes.
-These results allow us to conjecture that such agreement requires some degree of supersymmetry.
-A formal proof (or a counterexample) of this statement is still lacking, and we hope to elucidate this question in future works.

-A path to elucidate this question could be through the case we haven't mentioned yet: the four dimensional dyonic black holes in heterotic string theory we considered in section 5.
-These black holes (and their corresponding near horizon configurations (\ref{senv1v2}), (\ref{sendil}), (\ref{senf})) do not result from a complete supersymmetric action, but rather just from the Gauss--Bonnet term (\ref{sengb}): in \cite{Sen:2005iz} Sen observes that this higher derivative correction is enough to obtain the correct entropy.
-But it may not be enough to obtain the correct $\a$-corrected low frequency absorption cross section, at least from the string theory point of view.
-A full supersymmetrization of this solution, like the one performed in \cite{Castro:2007hc}, may be necessary (for a recent discussion on this point see \cite{Butter:2013lta}).
-This may be the object of a future work.